The Josephson junction as a quantum engine: Self-oscillation

 \section{Self-oscillation}

 \la{sec:SO}

 We have seen that the simple dynamical model of Eqs.\ \eqref{eq:MDM2-V} and \eqref{eq:MDM2-z} can explain the hysteresis seen in the current-voltage relation for the JJ when the dissipation is small, as well as the frequency locking (``Shapiro steps'') response to an external driving by an applied AC electric field.
 Remarkably, the same model exhibits self-oscillations of the voltage and the electrical dipole around stable points in the $I$-$V$ characteristic (i.e., along parts of the characteristic with positive differential resistance).
 Even though those fixed points are stable, a finite but small perturbation can move the system out of the basin of attraction of the fixed point, leading to a small self-oscillation with frequency $\Omega = 2 e V / \hbar$, where $V$ is the voltage bias.
 This corresponds to a ``hidden attractor'' \cite{hidden}.
-The presence of hidden attractors in our model of the JJ can explain how the JJ acts as an engine, producing work in the form of non-thermal sound and electromagnetic waves at the frequency $\Omega$ and its lower harmonics.